 Amchur or amchoor - Aka, dried mango powder, amchoor is made by grinding up sun-dried, unripe, green mangoes.
 It adds tang and is used as a souring agent in curries such as Indian pickles, chutneys, and some dals.

 Dhaniya or Coriander leaves – Coriander leaves, sometimes substituted with cilantro, are added fresh as a garnish to many curries, salads and rice dishes.
-I also love using chopped coriander as a meat marinade, especially when I'm making chicken biryani.
+I also love using chopped coriander as a meat marinade, especially when I'm making Chicken Biryani.
+Coriander is one of the main ingredients used for Green Chutney.

 Kasuri Methi or dried fenugreek leaves - If you grab a fistful of kasuri methi and inhale the aroma, they smell bitter and have a distinctive earthy smell.
 It offsets the richness of rich sauces, and enhances their flavours.
 Use it to enhance the the flavours of the sauce in butter chicken, paneer tikka masala, etc. To use kasuri methi, lightly crush some in your palms and add it to the curries towards the end of the cooking cycle.

-Curry Leaves – Curry leaves - the leaves of teh curry plant (not to be confused with the generic term 'curry') can be used fresh or dried.
+Curry Leaves – Curry leaves - the leaves of the curry plant (not to be confused with the generic term 'curry') can be used fresh or dried.
 They have a nutty flavor and are used in tempering mostly in South Indian cooking.
-Can also be used as a garnish and for finishing disesh such as South Indian fish curry.
+Can also be used as a garnish and for finishing dishes such as South Indian fish curry.

 Bay leaves or Tej Patta - Dried bay leaves are very common to Indian rice dishes. remember to remove them when you're eating - just like with all other whole spices!
 They add aroma and flavour to curries and are very commonly used in biryanis and pulaos.

 Saffron - The most expensive spice in the world, saffron is said to be more valuable by weight than gold.
 This ingredient adds colour and spice to briyani or dessert.
 Saffron is expensive but come with health benefits and a delicate fragrance and floral undertones that it lends to dishes.
-The color imparted by saffron is unique, use it to finish your biryanis, or desserts such as kheer.
+Use it to flavor Indian desserts such as Badam Peda or Gajar Halwa.
 Use it in a non-traditional desserts such as peach, balsamic and saffron jam, for instance.

 Asafeotida (Hing) - Asafoetida is a yellow powder that is derived from a gum or sap of the 'Ferula' plant.
 It has a very strong pungent smell, some people find the smell almost foul or rotting.
 It is used extensively in Indian cooking and added in dals and curries with pulses, to aid in digestion. and prevent bloating.
 The strong smell of asafeotida vanishes while cooking.